parsiya/parsiya.net/content/post/2021/2021-06-12-semgrep-scalpel/index.markdown

 workaround is to grep for `exec(` (or a regex that takes into account the allowed whitespace between `c` and `(`).

-But, what if this function has multiple overloads and I am only looking for one that uses two parameters (or specific types of parameters). `grep` doesn't understand context.
+But what if this function has multiple overloads and I am only looking for one that uses two parameters (or specific types of parameters). `grep` doesn't understand context.
 If you have ever tried to parse structured text (e.g., code) you probably know what a dumpster fire it is.
 Once I tried to parse markdown